chaitu111/angular-4-routing/README.md

    # cd project_name

-5. To start the application in browser type in command prompt
+5. And start the application in browser using command prompt

    # ng serve -o

-6. Application will open the following url :  http://localhost:4200/
+6. Application will get opened in the following url :  http://localhost:4200/